Here's How to Identify and Cope With Anticipatory Grief

-Patients and families facing terminal illness usually begin the grieving process prior to the actual loss.
+Patients and families facing terminal illness usually begin the grieving process before the actual loss occurs.
 This is called “anticipatory grief.”
 Although it may be uncomfortable, anticipatory grief is sometimes helpful and may result in fewer grief complications later.
-Each person will experience grief in his or her own unique way.
-The same is true with anticipatory grief.
+Just as each person experiences grief in his or her own unique way, the same is true for anticipatory grief.
 It is a natural process that helps individuals prepare for emotional and physical closure.
 It is also a time when both patient and family prepare for change.

 Things to Consider